-Christian, Horst – The Degree series
+Christian, Horst – The Degree series.
+Kindle.

 Part memoir, part novel, this series provides an excellent first-hand insight into life in Nazi Germany and towards the end of the war.
 There’s plenty of suspense as the hero, Karl Veth, born in Berlin in 1930, and his friend, Harold, navigate the unpredictable and dangerous terrain of Nazi Germany.

-2013, Children to a Degree.
-Growing Up Under the Third Reich [ebook]
+Growing Up Under the Third Reich, 2014

-2014, Loyal to a Degree [ebook]
+Loyal to a Degree2 013,

-2013, Trust to a Degree [ebook]
+Trust to a Degree 2014

-2014, Partners to a Degree [ebook]
+Partners to a Degree 2015

 Marion is a prodigious writer of thriller romances set in Europe during the Second World War.
-Her first trilogy, about love and resistance in Germany during the Nazi era, is based the books on the lives of her grandparents.
+Her first trilogy, about love and resistance in Germany during the Nazi era, is based on the lives of her grandparents.
 These books are moving; they’ll bring tears to your eyes and joy to your heart.
 For aficionados of the period, they show what life was like for ordinary Germans.

 Love and Resistance series

-2016, Unrelenting (Kindle, also paperback).
 A scientist with a secret.
 A woman estranged from her father.
 Neither looking for love.
 Unrelenting is the story of Doctor Wilhelm Quedlin, aka Q, and Hilde Dremmer and how they navigated the challenging terrain of the Nazi regime.
 The story begins with Q’s arrest.
 Q and Hilde are likeable characters who face obstacles from those close to them and the Nazi state.
 Kummerow portrays the regime’s idiocy well.
 An underlying threat of danger permeates the story.

-2017, War Girl Ursula (Kindle, also paperback).
 The Blond Angel in the Love and Resistance series is back.
 Ursula helps an English pilot which puts herself and her family at risk of death.

-2017, War Girl Lotte (Kindle).
 Sister of Ursula, Lotte is a rebellious teenager sent to southern Bavaria in 1943.
 Her spontanious and impulsive behaviour gets her into trouble.

-2017, War Girl Anna.
 Anna is the eldest sister of Lotte and Ursula.
 She pays a horrifying price to save Lotte.
 Her courage and strength are tested to the extreme as she works for the Nazis.

 I’ve read three of the six-book series set in Occupied France.
 They are entertaining and insightful thrillers.